-Preventive care of pets, which we now call Wellness Care, is very important since most pets have short lives compared to us and disease processes appear sooner than we expect.
+Preventive care of pets, which we call Wellness Care, is very important, since most pets have short lives compared to us, and disease processes appear sooner than we expect.

 What are the steps you can take to increase your pet’s quality and length of life?
 It all starts with awareness.
 Bringing your pet in for an exam, fecal test for worms, and a basic blood panel, on a yearly basis, is the first part of this awareness.
 This can be timed when it is due for vaccines.

-During this yearly wellness exam your doctor will go through a detailed examination checklist.
-Based on these exam findings you will receive written feedback and instructions from one of our doctors specifically for your pet.
+During this yearly wellness exam one of our doctors will go through a detailed examination checklist.
+Based on these exam findings you will receive written feedback and instructions specifically for your pet.

 We are a team in your pet’s health, and to help you identify problems before they progress we have a page showing you how to do an In Home Exam.
-Next time you are in we will perform this with you on your pet, and you will be an expert in palpating lymph nodes in no time!
+Next time you are in we will perform this with you on your pet.

 Our Wellness physical exam checks for everything that is normal or abnormal.
 Consistently we find problems in four important areas, problems that are far too prevalent and are preventable: